privacygmail cleanupemail security

 How it works:

-1. Tool connects to your Gmail
+1. The tool connects to your Gmail

-2. Uploads emails to company servers
+2. It uploads emails to the company's servers

-3. Server analyzes your email content
+3. Those servers analyze your email content

-4. Results sent back to you
+4. Results come back to you

 Technical architecture: